California Schools Offering Registered Nurse Training

 City College of San Francisco

 Accredited by the Association of Schools and Colleges, the City College of San Francisco offers over fifty 2-year academic programs to residents of this Northern California city.
-Since 1993, the School of Health and Physical Education has provided a central structure for interdisciplinary training in a variety of medical fields, including licensed vocational and registered nursing.
+Since 1993, the School of Health, Physical Education and Social Services has provided a central structure for interdisciplinary training in a variety of medical fields, including licensed vocational and registered nursing.

 Associate of Science in Nursing

 This associate's degree program directly prepares students for taking the California State Board of Registered Nursing licensing exam.
-The School of Health and Physical Education has developed a nursing curriculum that includes didactic and experiential lessons, covering nursing skills in basic medical care, pharmacology, surgery, laboratory skills, prenatal care and more.
+The School of Health, Physical Education and Social Services has developed a nursing curriculum that includes didactic and experiential lessons, covering nursing skills in basic medical care, pharmacology, surgery, laboratory skills, prenatal care and more.
 Students must complete prerequisite courses in anatomy, physiology, English, math and microbiology before enrolling in the nursing program.
 Classes are held at the Ocean campus only, but clinical rotations are completed at school and health agencies in the San Francisco area.